whentojump/DebCovDiff/README.md

    for each toolchain which (1) sets up an isolated `chroot` and (2) runs [`debootstrap`](https://manpages.debian.org/bookworm/debootstrap/debootstrap.8.en.html) in it.
 This step creates the environment for general Debian package build.

+   For reproducibility, all Debian binaries and source files are [pinned](./diff/config.json) to snapshots in December 2024 (Debian 12.8) via `https://snapshot.debian.org/` instead of the regular `http://deb.debian.org/debian`.

 3. Copy custom toolchains (step 1) into the `chroot`s and rewire GCC invocations to the desired toolchain with appropriate flags, via hook scripts embedded in [`configure-all-chroot.sh`](debian/scripts/configure-all-chroot.sh).